ODushyn/odushyn-hugo/content/post/http-return-errors-to-clients.md

 *code* is a identifier for an error message.
 It makes possible maintaining different translations for each error message on a client side for example.

 #### References
-1. MOE (My Own Experience)
-2. RESTful Web Services Cookbook (O'Reilly Media) by Subbu Allamaraju
+1. RESTful Web Services Cookbook (O'Reilly Media) by Subbu Allamaraju